Topray Solar

-Shenzhen Topray Solar (拓日新能 (Tuòrì)) is a vertically integrated solar energy company with global presences in Africa, Europe, Asia and North America.
+Shenzhen Topray Solar (拓日新能 (Tuòrì)) is a solar energy company.
 It is a publicly listed company on China Shenzhen Stock Exchange (Stock Ticker: 002218).

-In 2017, the European Commission alleged that Topray Solar had repeatedly violated the minimum price agreement for solar products.
+In 2017, the European Commission alleged that Shenzhen Topray Solar had repeatedly violated the minimum price agreement for solar products.

 In 2020, a whistleblower in Uganda petitioned the Inspectorate of Government to investigate how Topray Solar was awarded a deal to install and maintain solar panels for Ugandan secondary schools.